Persistence in Financial Connectedness and Systemic Risk: Measuring Transitory and Persistent Connections

+Both of the above indicate that the parameter sequence drafts gradually over time.
+The first condition is standard of \cite{dahlhaus2000likelihood} for locally stationary processes which requires the parameter process is a piecewise smooth deterministic function; thus allowing for breaks in parameters.
+The second condition is a generalization of the first to include stochastic parameter processes exhibiting degrees of persistence necessary for consistent estimation of stochastic driven time-variation.
+Such condition includes bounded random walk processes and some fractionally integrated processes.
+The parameters may feature any combination of deterministic trends and/or breaks satisfying conditions i) and ii) above.
+Our data generating processes (DGPs) in Section \ref{sec:Sim} are examples of such DGPs.\footnote{Figure 1 of \cite{petrova2019quasi} provides figures of examples and provides further discussion around conditions the parameter sequences must satisfy for consistent estimation.}

-This approach uses a kernel weighting function that provides larger weights to observations that surround the period whose coefficient and covariance matrices are of interest.
+To obtain the time-varying coefficient estimates at a fixed time point $u=t_{0}/T$, $\widehat{\bPhi}_{1}(u),...,\widehat{\bPhi}_{p}(u)$, and the time-varying covariance matrices, $\widehat{\bSigma}(u)$, we follow the QBLL approach of \cite{petrova2019quasi}.
+Specifically, this approach uses a kernel weighting function that provides larger weights to observations that surround the period whose coefficient and covariance matrices are of interest.
 Using conjugate priors, the (quasi) posterior distribution of the parameters of the model are analytical.
 This alleviates the need to use a Markov Chain Monte Carlo (MCMC) simulation algorithm and permits the use of parallel computing.
 Note also that in using (quasi) Bayesian estimation methods, we obtain a distribution of parameters that we use to construct network measures that provide confidence bands.
-Details of the model and estimation algorithm are in Appendix \ref{app:estimate}.\footnote{Unlike traditional TVP VARs time-variation evolves in a non-parametric manner thus making no assumption on the laws of motion within the model.
+Details of the model and estimation algorithm are in Appendix B.\footnote{Unlike traditional TVP VARs time-variation evolves in a non-parametric manner thus making no assumption on the laws of motion within the model.
 Typically, the model of \cite{primiceri2005time}, and many extensions, assume parameters evolve as random walks or autoregressive processes.} We provide a computationally efficient package \texttt{DynamicNets.jl} in \textsf{JULIA} and \texttt{DynamicNets} in \textsf{MATLAB} that allows one to obtain our measures on data the researcher desires.\footnote{The packages are available at \url{https://github.com/barunik/DynamicNets.jl} and \url{https://github.com/ellington/DynamicNets}}